 Finding the right tools for managing your ADHD can be challenging and time consuming, but in the long run, it’s well worth the effort.
 Try out a couple of these apps and see what works best with your lifestyle.

 Along with trying these apps out, also check out Clockwise.
 Clockwise optimizes your calendar by time blocking your activities.
+(Need some great time blocking apps?)
 In doing this, it helps users free up valuable time, and group things together in a way that promotes deep focus.
 It will help you stay engaged and know what to focus on next throughout the day so you don’t get side tracked on social media or with other distractions.